egemenberk/To-Do-list/README.md

 ```

 # Todos of the project
-requirements.txt does not include versions, which might introduce dependency issues later on
+- requirements.txt does not include versions, which might introduce dependency issues later on
+- Integration of factory classes with database is problematic, fix that to utilize testing tools better